-In 2013, with the whole Waitrose and John Lewis property portfolio covered by real-time monitoring and alarming, the drive was to create a proactive store management platform with the same level of granularity as business retail metrics and integrated into a single pool of meaningful actionable management information.
+In 2013, with the whole Waitrose and John Lewis property portfolio covered by real-time monitoring and alarming, the drive was to create a proactive store management platform.
+A platform that matched the same level of granularity as business retail metrics.
+A platform that was able to integrate this data into a single pool of meaningful, actionable management information.

 The platform was to monitor asset performance continuously and to segment activities and functions at estate, region, and store level.